 As in the case of Plan 1, Plan 2 and Plan 4 loans you will usually start repaying your postgraduate Master’s loan from the April after you have finished your postgraduate course if you are earning above the repayment threshold.
 The exception to this is if you are on a part-time postgraduate Master’s course which lasts 3-4 years and started in the 2016/17 academic year (for example: started in October 2016) in which case repayments started from April 2019, provided you earned above the repayment threshold.

-Dorian finished his postgraduate Master’s course in the summer of 2022 and starts a new job earning £25,000 annually.
-Even though Dorian is earning above the repayment threshold for his postgraduate loan he will not start his repaying his postgraduate loan until April 2023.
+Dorian finished his postgraduate Master’s course in the summer of 2023 and starts a new job in September 2023 earning £25,000 annually.
+Even though Dorian is earning above the repayment threshold for his postgraduate loan he will not start his repaying his postgraduate loan until April 2024.

 Postgraduate Doctoral loans